ideas-labo/SeMPL/README.md

 - [XGBoost](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html)

-    A gradient boosting algorithm that leverages the combination of multiple weak trees to create a robust ensemble.
+    A gradient-boosting algorithm that leverages the combination of multiple weak trees to create a robust ensemble.

 #### Joint Learning for Performance Models